airayzing/Help-Docs-v2/eleapi-resource-center/frequently-asked-questions-faqs/onboarding-faqs.md

 ---
-description: This section deals with key FAQs regarding user onboarding to the EleAPI
+description: This section deals with key FAQs regarding user onboarding to the eleapi
 ---

 # Onboarding FAQs